 Communicate clear boundaries, and stand by them.
 It’s okay to tell your loved one that you don’t want drugs around you, you can’t give them money or cover for them.

 Find a therapist who specializes in substance use counseling, and get help.
-Loved ones of those who use illicit opioids like fentanyl or heroin need support too.
+Loved ones of those who use illicit opioids like fentanyl or heroin need to find support from local groups too.

 Let them know you care and will support them through this process.
 Be there to listen and talk to your loved one through stressful situations.